California Rental Lease Agreement Templates (6)

 Rental Application – Landlords ask tenants to fill out this form who apply to rent property and includes personal information, employment history, and references in order to verify that the tenant is credible.

-This California residential lease agreement is used by landlords and tenants and includes required disclosure forms and covers the following laws; rent control and rent Increases, evictions, security deposits, discrimination, rent payments, late fees, tenant privacy, termination of tenancy, and COVID-19 protections.
+This California rental lease agreement is used by landlords and tenants and includes required disclosure forms and covers the following laws; rent control and rent Increases, evictions, security deposits, discrimination, rent payments, late fees, tenant privacy, termination of tenancy, COVID-19 protections, required disclosure forms, and maintenance and repairs.

 The following includes an in-depth look at what laws are included in the California residential lease agreement form: